At a glance

 - No Rotating Categories or Activation Requirements.
 The BuyPower Card doesn’t have any rotating spending categories or cash back activation requirements.
 The spending limits and point-earning rates are always fixed, requiring little attention on the cardholder’s end.
 This is an extremely convenient perk that’s relatively rare among cards with such high earning rates.

-- Rewards Can Only Be Redeemed for GM Cars.
-The BuyPower Card’s biggest, clearest drawback is the fact that its accumulated cash back must be redeemed for GM vehicles.
+- Rewards Can Only Be Redeemed for GM Cars and Other Dealership Purchases.
+The BuyPower Card’s biggest, clearest drawback is the fact that its accumulated cash back must be redeemed for GM vehicles or in-dealership purchases.
 You can’t redeem for cash or cash equivalents, such as statement credits and gift cards, nor for travel or general merchandise.
-Most competing cards, including Capital One Quicksilver and Discover it, are more versatile.
+Most competing cards, including Capital One Quicksilver and Discover it Cash Back, are more versatile.
 In fact, it’s dangerous to compare the BuyPower Card to regular cash back credit cards, as its super-restrictive rewards program requires cardholders to commit to spending tens of thousands of dollars on new vehicles to get any real value.

 - Can’t Redeem for Used or Fleet Vehicles.
 The BuyPower Card’s rewards’ value is further eroded by a prohibition on redemptions for used or fleet vehicles.
 If you prefer to purchase pre-owned vehicles, which are often significantly cheaper than new cars, this is a big drawback.
 Likewise, if your business purchases its own vehicles and typically qualifies for fleet discounts, this card can’t help you.

 - Charges a Penalty APR.
 This card has a penalty APR, which is a significant drawback for cardholders who occasionally miss payments.
 Many comparable cards, including Capital One Quicksilver, don’t have penalty APRs.

 - No Early Spend Bonus.
 The BuyPower Card doesn’t come with an early spend bonus.
 That’s bad news for new cardholders who want to give their rewards balance an early boost.
 Many competing cards, including the Capital One PlayStation Card, offer early spend bonuses.